longthb3112/wiki-gemini-rag-search/README.md

 # 💬 Slack Slash Command
 1. [Setup Slack Command](https://docs.slack.dev/interactivity/implementing-slash-commands/)

    NOTE: Slack only accepts https for Slack Command.
-You can use tool as Cloudflare or deploy your endpoints with https server
+   I created another [wiki-gemini-search-only-repository](https://github.com/longthb3112/wiki-gemini-search-only) that only exposes search apis so you can host search apis easily to integrate with Slack easier.

+   Test purpose:
+   - Use tool as Cloudflare to expose https url and add to your slack command.
+   - Deploy code to Render (a provider with a host free plan for personal project) and provide free SSL certificate

+   Production purpose:
+   - Deploy to your server to get a ssl certificate url and add to your command

 3. Go to your Slack app and type command to verify Sample Command